smashley-eakland/tweet-nlp-analysis/README.md

 * Final Precision: 88.45%
 * Final Accuracy: 86%

-##### RandomForest with unrestricted performs almost identically as the previous models without the Twitter Stopwords.¶
+##### RandomForest with unrestricted performs almost identically as the previous models without the Twitter Stopwords.
 * Final Precision: 88.26%
 * Final Accuracy: 88.16%

-##### RandomForest with restricted vocab performs slightly worse in terms of accuracy without the Twitter Stopwords compared to it's unrestricted counterpart.¶
+##### RandomForest with restricted vocab performs slightly worse in terms of accuracy without the Twitter Stopwords compared to it's unrestricted counterpart.
 * Final Precision: 88.26%
 * Final Accuracy: 87.49%

 ##### KNN Evaluated again as sanity check.
-Performs about the same comparatively to the previous KNN model, a bit better in terms of accuracy.¶
+Performs about the same comparatively to the previous KNN model, a bit better in terms of accuracy.
 * Final Precision: ~ 87%
 * Final Accuracy: 84%